apache/phoenix-site/site/source/src/site/markdown/server.md

 `<port>` is the port number on which the host is listening.
 Default is `8765`, though this is configurable (see below).

+A full list of options that can be provided via the JDBC URL string is [available in the below table](#jdbc_url_options)

 The script `bin/sqlline-thin.py` is intended to behave identically to its sibling script `bin/sqlline.py`.
 It supports the following usage options.